 Entrance Audition Information

-We are grateful you are interested in PYSO and encourage you to tell your musical friends about our May auditions through your social media, texting and email.
-We are looking forward to our 70th season of the Phoenix Youth Symphony Orchestras.
+We are grateful you are interested in PYSO and encourage you to tell your musical friends about our ongoing auditions through your social media, texting and email.

 Auditions are currently virtual.
 Details on when and how to make your audition video will be sent to you via email after you apply.